tylerharter/cs301-projects/fall18/p3/README.md

 **A reminder:** You should make your changes ONLY to the **main.py** file.
 DO NOT EDIT ANY OTHER FILES.

-After getting all the files into the same directory try running the command below:
+After downloading all the files into the same directory try running the command below:

 ```
 python test.py